Zope catalog index for paths

 - Helge Tesdal and Martijn Pieters from Jarn for the ExtendedPathIndex implementation

 - Alec Mitchell for the navtree and listing optimizations

-This software is released under the GPL license.
+This software is released under the GPLv2 license.

 - Add compatibility with Python 3.

 - Add forward compatibility with ZCatalog 4’s IQueryIndex interface.

 - The behavior is inconsistent, because as long as the input path length is shorter or equal to the longest indexed path, there is no requirement that the entire path is indexed already. [bosim]

 3.0.1 - 2012-06-30